 - Service charges, such as waste collection

-The EPC tells you how energy efficient a property is, with ‘A’ being the most efficient and ‘G’ being the least efficient.
+The EPC tells you how energy efficient a property is.
+With an ‘A’ rating, it's at its most efficient.
+The ‘G’ rating is the least efficient EPC score.
 Take this rating into account when you’re thinking about a budget for your commercial property’s energy costs.

 EPCs are a legal requirement if you are renting, selling, or building a property in the UK.
 Learn more about how much an EPC costs using Reallymoving’s useful guide.